JoeHart/pride-flag-api/data/content/Homepage.md

 ### GraphQL

 Primarily this is meant to be a GraphQL API.
-Simply fire queries to the following endpoint:
+You can send GraphQL queries from your GraphQL Client to the following endpoint:

 ```
 https://pride.dev/api/graphql